 Why A President Should Never Be Above The Law

 During the scandalous and confusing years of Watergate, a perplexing and unusual question rippled through the American justice system.
 Could a sitting president be indicted for a crime just like anyone else?
 A brief signed by then-Solicitor General Robert H. Bork said that sitting presidents are immune from prosecution.
-Decades later, a review from law professor Ronald Rotunda for Kenneth Star disagreed with this take.
+In 2000, the Office of Legal Counsel reaffirmed this argument, but there has still been much debate among legal circles and it has yet to be tested.
 Since Nixon resigned before articles of impeachment could be drawn up, and Clinton was acquitted in the Senate, we never actually got a firm answer.
 With Trump, we just might, setting a firm precedent for the future, and we better hope the answer is yes.

 Now, I’m no slick, big city lawyer, or any kind of lawyer for that matter.
 (I’m a computer scientist by education.)
 But I have lived in Ukraine, where courts packed with lackeys and toadies answered a similar question in the negative and know what happens afterward.
 At stake is the obvious question of what constitutes rule of law.
 If we have it, then no citizen of the country is allowed to get away with a crime, even temporarily, and everyone, from a petty thief caught pickpocketing old ladies, to the commander-in-chief, must answer for their misdeeds.
 If we don’t, your wealth and political connections determine whether you are even threatened with punishment.